 Like many other countries in the world, Singapore is beset with a gender pay gap.
 This refers to the difference between how much men earn and how much women earn.

 But why do women in Singapore earn less than men anyway?
-Let’s take a closer look at the factors that go into this 16.3% difference in pay:
+Let’s take a closer look at the factors that go into this difference in pay:

 Hold up, why does the gender pay gap get “adjusted” to 6%?
 Basically, this is how we explain why the gap exists.
 MOM looks at human capital factors like age and education, as well as labour market factors like occupation, industry, and usual hours worked per week.

 Technically, the adjusted gender pay gap of 6% is a more accurate reflection of whether men and women of comparable age, education, occupation, industry, and usual hours worked earn an equal pay.
-In other words, it answers the question, “Does equal work mean equal pay for men and women?”
+In other words, it answers the question, “does equal work mean equal pay for men and women?”

 A small adjusted pay gap is good news—women and men are paid equally for the same work.
 But if the small adjusted gap is accompanied by a large unadjusted one, that could point to an unequal representation of women and men in high-paying industries or positions.

-In MOM’s 2020 report, the 16.3% unadjusted gap gets whittled down to a 6% adjusted one.
-That means we can explain 10.3%-points of the pay discrepancy between men and women in Singapore; this portion of the gap reflects unequal work, not unequal pay for the same work.
-Of the 10.3%, occupational differences are the biggest factor.
-We can attribute 7%-points to the types of jobs that men vs women have, differences in the pay across their jobs, or a combination of both.
+In MOM’s 2023 report, the 14.3% unadjusted gap gets whittled down to a 6% adjusted one.
+That means we can explain 8.3%-points of the pay discrepancy between men and women in Singapore; this portion of the gap reflects unequal work, not unequal pay for the same work.

 We’re covering caregiving responsibilities and parenthood reasons in our next section, but discrimination at work can be talked about now.
 While the majority of companies in Singapore give equal opportunities to women, there are probably still a few offshoots contributing to a portion of Singapore’s 6% adjusted pay gap.
-Gendered workplace discrimination is an unfair employment practice, and is one of the reasons the Tripartite Alliance for Fair & Progressive Employment Practices (TAFEP) was set up.
-If it happens to you or someone you know, don’t hesitate to report any gender discrimination to TAFEP —let’s take that 6% down.

 2. Women work fewer years than men